 - To support pilot projects by established investigators in other research fields into the area of nutrition and obesity research.

-The UW NORC collaborates with the Diabetes Research Center (DRC) and the UW Medicine Diabetes Institute (UWMDI) in a joint Pilot and Feasibility Research Program.
-The program collectively offers multiple awards of $50,000/year for up to 2 years to promising investigators from any disciplinary background performing research in the fields of nutrition, metabolism, diabetes, and obesity.
+This year (2025), the UW NORC has collaborated with the Diabetes Research Center (DRC) in a joint Pilot and Feasibility Research Program.
+The program collectively offered multiple awards of $50,000/year for up to 2 years to promising investigators from any disciplinary background performing research in the fields of nutrition, metabolism, diabetes, and obesity.
 Proposals may include basic, clinical, translational, or population-based studies that align with one or more of the institutions’ respective research themes.
 Awards are funded by the NIH (P30 grants DK017047 and DK035816) and the UW.

 Previous UW NORC P&F Program Awardees